Advice on employment rights

 Further information

-Further information on the national minimum wage is available from the ACAS Helpline on 0300 123 1100; from the Department for Business and Trade at Labour Market Reform (GOV.UK) has capacity for employers/workers to make complaints about suspected non-compliant employers online.
+Further information on the national minimum wage is available from the ACAS Helpline on 0300 123 1100 or from the Department for Business and Trade at Labour Market Reform (GOV.UK) which has capacity for employers/workers to make complaints about suspected non-compliant employers online.

 Note: The ACAS Helpline is operating as normal but with expected delays